Pennsylvania - What to watch in 2026

 Photo by Heidi Kaden / Unsplash

-In recent years, women’s rights in Pennsylvania have been shaped by a mix of statutory protections, veto power, and court decisions rather than clear, durable guarantees.
-As a result, progress has held in some areas—but remains vulnerable to shifts in political power.
+In recent years, women’s rights in Pennsylvania have been shaped by a mix of statutory protections, veto power, and court decisions rather than constitutional protections.
+Some policies have remained in place, but their continuation depends on future legislative and executive decisions

 What’s at stake